DBS Home Loan Refinancing

 DBS HDB Refinance Loans

-As a HDB homeowner, you may want to consider refinancing your existing home loan with the Max Savers package which has the lowest interest rate offered by DBS.
-At the moment, the lowest interest rate stands at 1.00% p.a. as DBS’ FHR6 rate is at 0.200% p.a. (as of July 2021).
+As a HDB homeowner, you may want to consider refinancing your existing home loan with a package that has the lowest interest rate offered by DBS.

 Unlike the HDB concessionary loan offered by CPF, DBS’ floating and fixed-rate home loan rates are much lower i.e. ranging from 1.00% p.a. to 1.40% p.a., as compared to the HDB loan interest of 2.6% p.a.